Discover the Calanques National Park: A hiker's dream near Marseille

 Why the Calanques?

 We love the Calanques and want to share them so that more people can discover the sweeping views, amazing scents, and delicious food.
 The Calanques are perfect for anyone who enjoys the outdoors, and who doesn't when the sun shines almost every day?
-The ability to combine the pulse of the city with the peace and quiet of nature makes Marseille and its Calanques a favourite destination!
+The ability to combine the pulse of the city with the peace and quiet of nature makes Marseille and its Calanques a favorite destination!

 Where are the Calanques located?